 So many problems afflict pianists - from merely reaching a plateau, across the spectrum to focal dystonia.
 My work on solving these problems continued for 27 years.

 My focal dystonia students have taught me what a powerful, destructive trigger the piano can be for every pianist.
-Discovering how to enable these pianists to overcome their focal dystonia became the story and origin of Effortless Playing Piano Technique.
+Discovering how to enable these pianists to overcome their focal dystonia became the story and origin of Reese Piano Technique.

 Dr. Frank Wilson and Valentina Lisitsa inspired me to continue to question everything about our traditional and current teaching of piano technique.